-District Court Judge Pell Cooper, Gov. Roy Cooper’s brother, manages three businesses — an apparent violation of state judicial rules designed to prevent conflicts of interest by judges.
+District Court Judge Pell Cooper, Gov. Roy Cooper’s brother, manages three businesses — a potential violation of state judicial rules designed to prevent conflicts of interest by judges.
 In 2009, state officials forced another district court judge who refused to leave two corporate boards to resign from the bench.
+[See editor’s note at end of this story.]

 Pell Cooper has served on District Court in Nash, Wilson, and Edgecombe counties since 1999.
 His potential trouble is with the N.C.
 Code of Judicial Conduct for managing a limited liability corporation he and Roy created in 2012, along with two other LLCs.
 If the commission overseeing judicial conduct found such a violation, Pell Cooper could face formal discipline, including removal from office.